 So this is what came to my mind.
-I made this Red Wine Raspberry Cake last year for my fiancé’s birthday and he loved it.
-It’s rich, moist and chocolate-y with raspberry filling.
+I made this red wine raspberry cake last year for my fiancé’s birthday and he loved it.
+It’s rich, moist and chocolatey with raspberry filling.
 Now making this cake is not difficult but it is a bit time consuming.
-So I figured why not making something using the same chocolate cake recipe but reducing the prep time.
+So I figured why not make something using the same chocolate cake recipe but reducing the prep time.

-The recipe is pretty straight-forward.
+The cake: The recipe is pretty straightforward.
 All you need is a mixing bowl + wooden spoon.

-I suggest dividing the batter equally in two 20cm tins.
+Baking: I suggest dividing the batter equally in two 8 inches (20 centimeters) tins.
 This way it will take about 30 minutes to bake.
 If you only have one cake tin the baking time will increase to another 30 minutes.
 I used two round sandwich tins and they were perfect for it.

 Don’t forget to line the cake tins with baking paper or grease with oil!

-The filling is soooo easy to make.
-You will need a frying pan or sauce pan.
+Making the filling: The filling is so easy to make.
+You will need a frying pan or saucepan.
 Throw in sugar + berries and cook for about 5-7 minutes.
 Let it cool down before pureeing this in a food processor.
-And now all you need to do is whisk mascarpone and the berry mixture together to get mousse like filling.
+Now all you need to do is whisk the mascarpone and the berry mixture together to get mousse like filling.
 Keep it in the fridge until ready to use.

-Tip: Leave the cut offs for later (refrigerate them or freeze for a later use) – they are great in so many recipes.
+Tip: Leave the cut-offs for later (refrigerate them or freeze for later use) – they are great in so many recipes.
 I am making one more recipe where I am using them so stay tuned.
-Meanwhile you can check out this simple idea for using Cake Cut Offs.

 Homemade dessert recipes rock and they are always better than the shop-bought ones.
 Especially because you know what you put in, there are no preservatives and they are fresh.
 So guys, make someone happy by making these mini naked chocolate cake hearts this Valentine’s Day!